Keith-Khadar/Gh05t/ESP32_ADC_readings_BLE_communication_with_laptop/ESP32_MultiChannel_BLE/README.md

 ## Files
 1. **ESP32_MultiChannel_BLE.ino**  : Reads analog signals from three channels,convert the readings into voltage value and sends the voltage values via a BLE characteristic.
-2. **ConnectToESP32.py**  : Scans for the ESP32 BLE device, connects and reads BLE data from the ESP32 and then saves the received data to an `.npz` file for later use.
+2. **ConnectToESP32.py**  : Scans for the ESP32 BLE device, connects and reads BLE data from the ESP32 and then saves the received data to an `.npz` file for further use.
-3. **input_data.npz**  : Contains the ESP32 BLE transmitted data.
+3. **input_data.npz, input_data.csv**  : Contains the ESP32 BLE transmitted data.
 4. **PlotGraph.py**  : Reads input_data.npz, processes the data for three channels, and visualizes it live in a Tkinter GUI using Matplotlib.
+5. **ConnectToESP32_v2.py**  : Scans for the ESP32 BLE device, connects and reads BLE data from the ESP32 and then saves the received data to an `.csv` file and plots a graph.
-Place the input_data.npz file in the same directory as PlotGraph.py.
+Place the input_data.npz, input_data.csv  file in the same directory as PlotGraph.py.

 ## Prerequisites